idayatakinwale/Enhancing-Supplier-Quality-Management-A-Data-Driven-Approach-Drive/README.md

 •	**Plant-Specific Issues:** From the analysis of the plant performance, plant locations in **Hingham**, **Charles City** and **Twin Rocks** had the greatest contribution to defect-related downtime, with each plant reporting defect quantities of about **100 million** and downtime of nearly **9,000 hours**

-•	**Material Performance:** The **Raw materials** were observed to be the most problematic material type causing a significant downtime of about      , closely followed by the **Corrugates**.
+•	**Material Performance:** The **Raw materials** were observed to be the most problematic material type causing a significant downtime of about 66,000 hours, closely followed by the **Corrugates**.
 This indicates the need for improved quality control processes.

 The rising trends in the **mechanical** and **logistics** category of material defects suggests the need for equipment maintenance and supply chain optimization.